yt-dlp/ejs/README.md

 ## Development

-While this project does pin its dependencies, it does not use lockfiles or enforce a particular package manager.
+While this project does pin its dependencies, it only provides a lockfile for building with `deno`.
 You may install dependencies using any compatible package manager.
 If you notice differences between different runtimes' builds please open an issue [here](<https://github.com/yt-dlp/ejs/issues/new>).